HintHub/HintHub/README.md

 Please look at [upgrades.md](UPGRADES.md)

 ## Law and License issues
-To summarize: We won't provide any warranty.
+To summarize: We never provide(d) any warranty.
 We are not responsible for your usage of the code (or resulting damages) or the code itself.
 We are considering security as most-important aspect in Software Engineering.
 We take care but we didn't for this small, very time-limited University project during our studies.
+Therefore we don't allow you to use it anywhere except on your local computer for a Software Test or Viewing Purposes.
+However, we don't touch any of the rights of third party libraries and saying a lot of thanks to them! 🌞

 - Read further: [LICENSE.md](LICENSE.md)